SAP/luigi/docs/general-settings.md

   * `semiCollapsible` displays the arrow button at the bottom of the left side navigation.
 Once you click the button, the navigation shows up or collapses.<br>
 If you don't specify any value for  **responsiveNavigation**, the buttons remain hidden.
 The same applies when you enable **hideSideNav** for the currently active navigation node.
 * **sideNavFooterText** is a string displayed in a sticky footer inside the side navigation.
 It is a good place to display the version of your application.
-* **sideNavCompactMode** reduces dimensions of the side navigation and allows you to display more information.
+* **sideNavCompactMode** reduces the dimensions of the side navigation and allows you to display more information.
 * **customTranslationImplementation** provides a custom localization implementation.
 It can be an Object or a Function returning an Object.
 This Object must provide the **getTranslation** Function as property:
 ```javascript
 {